metaps/sp-rails-saml/README.md

 PATCH /saml/saml_settings
 ```

-### 3. Setting model relation
+### 3. Setting model associations

-You need to add the follwing line to your reference model file:
+If you associate your the reference table and the saml model, you need to add the follwing line to your reference model file:

 ```ruby
 has_one :saml_setting, dependent: :destroy